IOTA Client PTB CLI

 --gas-budget 10000000

-Transfer objects
+Transfer Objects

 This example creates three new coins from gas and transfers them to a different address.